vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Centre Publications No. 9.

-Gopathabrāhman. a
+Gopathabrāhmaṇa

-Das Gopatha Brāhman. a edit. by Dieuke Gaastra.
+Das Gopatha Brāhmaṇa edit. by Dieuke Gaastra.
 Leiden 1919.